harricoder/mac-setup/README.md

 ### What's included ?

 + Homebrew: `brew.zsh`
-  + Installs Homebrew AND brew install's all my currently used packages
+  + Installs Homebrew AND brew installs all my currently used packages
   + Uses homebrew-cask to install all my applications
 + MAS `mas.zsh`
   + Uses the excellent mas to install apps from the apple app store